 “The form of fish right here is mind-boggling!
 But alas, the nice is not that precise.
-You will have the most up to date capture, but how we deliver it to the shore dictates its quality.
-How you keep it within the trawlers, delivery it to the markets, take care of it, the whole thing has an impact,” explains Munidasa, who is known for his no-freeze coverage.
+You will have the most up-to-date capture, but how we deliver it to the shore dictates its quality.
+How you keep it within the trawlers, deliver it to the markets, take care of it, the whole thing has an impact,” explains Munidasa, who is known for his no-freeze coverage.

 For the affection of nature